sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 Twin Nibble Trees combines two tree components:

 - 4-bit-Radix Sparse Merkle Tree for state inclusion proof
-  - The same architecture as Jellyfish Merkle Tree
+  - The same architecture as [Jellyfish Merkle Tree](https://developers.diem.com/docs/technical-papers/jellyfish-merkle-tree-paper/) made by Diem (ex-Libra)
 - 4-bit-Radix Patricia Trie for key indexing to enable key prefix based iteration

 The state root is calculated by the following equation where $$h$$ is the hash function: